-Water DALECARLIA TRIBUTARY Information: Location: DALECARLIA TRIBUTARY (ALSO REFERRED TO AS DALECARLIA CREEK) IS A STREAM WHICH ORIGINATES IN DC THEN CROSSES INTO MARYLAND CONTRIBUTING TO THE MARYLAND STREAM, LITTLE FALLS RUN.
-DALECARLIA FORMS AT THE CONFLUENCE OF MILL CREEK AND EAST CREEK, UNNAMED STRE Water Type: RIVER Size: 1.7 MILES Next Scheduled Montitoring Date: N/A Use Information Attainment Status Uses Insufficient Information Primary Contact Recreation Assessed: Not Supporting Protection and Propagation of Fish, Shellfish and Wildlife Protection of Human Health related to Consumption of Fish and Shellfish Not Assessed: Not Assessed Navigation Secondary Contact Recreation and Aesthetic Enjoyment
+DALECA DI LA EDIDIVEA DV Water DALECARLIA TRIBUTARY Information: Location: DALECARLIA TRIBUTARY (ALSO REFERRED TO AS DALECARLIA CREEK) IS A STREAM WHICH ORIGINATES IN DC THEN CROSSES INTO MARYLAND CONTRIBUTING TO THE MARYLAND STREAM, LITTLE FALLS RUN.
+DALECARLIA FORMS AT THE CONFLUENCE OF MILL CREEK AND EAST CREEK, UNNAMED STRE Water Type: RIVER Size: 1.7 MILES Next Scheduled Montitoring Date: N/A Use Information Attainment Status Uses Insufficient Information Primary Contact Recreation Assessed: Not Supporting Protection and Propagation of Fish, Shellfish and Wildlife a approved Protection of Human Health related to Consumption of Fish and Shellfish Not Assessed.
+Not Assessed Navigation Not Assessed: NOT Assessed Secondary Contact Recreation and Aesthetic Enjoyment

-Assessment Type Uses Assessment Confidence PHYSICAL/CHEMICAL Protection and Propagation of Fish, Shellfish and Wildlife Protection of Human Health related to Consumption of Fish and Shellfish GOOD GOOD PATHOGEN INDICATORS Primary Contact Recreation GOOD Cause Information
+Assessment Type Uses Assessment Confidence PHYSICAL/CHEMICAL Protection and Propagation of Fish, Shellfish and Wildlife Protection of Human Health related to Consumption of Fish and Shellfish GOOD GOOD PATHOGEN INDICATORS Primary Contact Recreation GOOD